miaojiang1987/Machine_Learning_Projects/student_intervention/README.md

 Complexity Analysis:

-- It has a space complexity of O(n) where n is the number of instances.
+- It has a space complexity of O(n) which is the worst case, and an average case of O(d^(1/2)*n*log(n)),where n is the number of instances and d is number of instances
-- The training time complexity of decision tree model is O(m*nlogn), where n is the number of the number of instances and m is the number of features([1]].
+- The training time complexity of decision tree model is O(m*nlogn), where n is the number of the number of instances and m is the number of features([1]).

 With the figures above, we should see that the expected training and prediction time for NBC should be less due to its linear nature.